tnwoodard/bloggy-blog/README.md

 # Getting Started with bloggy-blog

-This blog application was built with React JS, using React Router, components, props and hooks.
+This blog application was built with React JS, using React Router, components, props and custom hooks.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you **will need** to run: